jackyzha0/jackyzha0.github.io/content/thoughts/information.md

 Data is transformed into Information, which is transformed into Knowledge, which is then transformed into Wisdom.

+> Data is not god-like; it is not absolute truth.
+It is empathetic.
+It is imperfect.
+It is human.

 1. Data: raw or elementary observations about properties of objects, events, and their environment
 2. Information: data after aggregation, processing, analyzing, formatting, and organization to add meaning and context